 What’s the Difference Between Mashed Potatoes and Smashed Potatoes?

-Crispy smashed potatoes aren’t just mouthwatering – they are honestly a wholesome side dish, made with real ingredients you can feel good about.
-Talk about a win-win, right?
+These potatoes are a wholesome side dish, made with real ingredients you can feel good about.
+Talk about a win-win!

 - Potatoes: Yukon gold potatoes are my favorite for this recipe, but you could use red potatoes as well.